The Rise of AI Language Pathologists: Exploring Two-level Prompt Learning for Few-shot Weakly-supervised Whole Slide Image Classification: Experiment

 \subsection{Implementation Details}

 We used the image encoder and text encoder of CLIP as the feature extractors for both images and text.
-The number of learnable parameters is set to 10 tokens for both instance and bag prompt.
+The number of learnable parameters is empirically set to 10 tokens for both instance and bag prompt and other quantities can be used in practice.
 During training, we fixed all weights of CLIP and only trained the learnable parameters of bag prompt and instance prompt.
-Unlike general few-shot scenarios, few-shot weakly-supervised learning is a very challenging setting.
-When the randomly selected bags have poor representativeness, the network usually struggles to learn meaningful results.
-Therefore, for experiments with different shots, we randomly trained the network five times with different labeled bags and reported the highest performance of each method.
+For experiments with different shots, we randomly trained the network five times with fixed labeled bags and reported the average performance of each method.
+All comparative methods utilize the same labeled bags.